 These chocolate donuts can be stored in an airtight container and placed in the fridge.
 You can enjoy them for up a week!

-If you make these Baked Vegan Donuts, don’t forget to rate the recipe and let me know what you think in the comments below!
+If you try the recipe, don’t forget to rate the recipe and let me know what you think in the comments below!
 I love hearing from you!

 Baked Vegan Chocolate Donuts (Gluten-Free)